Robert de Lenoncourt (archbishop of Reims): Biography

 Robert, was the son of Henri (died 1477), lord of Lenoncourt and Jacquette de Baudricourt (died 1493), is a descendant of a noble family of Lorraine who has distinguished himself in the ecclesiastical career.
 He is the uncle of Cardinal Robert de Lenoncourt and the great-uncle of Cardinal Philippe de Lenoncourt.

 Abbot commendatory of Tournus, prior of Saint-Pourcain (in the diocese of Moulins, in 1501 and 1509), Lenoncout was named to the archdiocese of Tours on 21 July 1484 that permutes for that of Reims on 7 April 1508.

 As archbishop of Reims, he rebuilt the portal of the Saint-Remi basilica and decorated it with ten tapestries representing the life of the prelate.
 On 25 January 1515 he crowned King Francis I in the Cathedral of Reims.

 He was known for his charitable works in his church, feeding, for example, every day three hundred poor people during a famine in Champagne in 1520.

-According to some sources such as the Larmenius Charter, he was the Grand Master of a Knights Templar continuation.